webforj/webforj-documentation/docs/components/checkbox.md

 ## Indeterminism

 The `CheckBox` component supports indeterminism, which is a UI pattern commonly used in forms and lists to indicate that a group of checkboxes has a mixture of checked and unchecked states.
 This state is represented by a third visual state, typically displayed as a filled square or a dash inside the checkbox.
-There are a few common use cases associated with the indeterminate status:
+There are a few common use cases associated with indeterminism:

 - **Selecting multiple items**: Indeterminism is useful when users need to select multiple items from a list or a set of options.
 It allows users to indicate that they want to select some, but not all, of the available choices.

 - **Hierarchical data**: Indeterminism can be employed in scenarios where there is a hierarchical relationship between CheckBoxes.
-For example, when selecting categories and subcategories, the indeterminate state can represent that some subcategories are selected while others are not, and the parent category is in the indeterminate state.
+For example, when selecting categories and subcategories, indeterminism can represent that some subcategories are selected while others are not, and the parent component is in the indeterminate state.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.checkboxdemos.CheckboxIndeterminate'